Close

 Tourist visas are granted on arrival to the Maldives, and foreign travelers do not require pre-approval.
 The tourist visa on arrival is issued for up to 30 days from the date of entry.
 Tourist visas may be extended for 60 additional days, for a fee.
 Longer stays or purposes such as employment, business, or marriage require advance applications through Maldivian diplomatic missions or online systems.

-All foreigners arriving in the Maldives must complete and submit the Traveller Declaration form up to 96 hours before arrival, which must be filled electronically via the IMUGA portal and is free of charge.
+All foreigners arriving in the Maldives must complete and submit the Traveller Declaration form within 96 hours before the scheduled flight arrival time, which must be filled electronically via the IMUGA portal and is free of charge.
 The portal can be accessed at imuga.immigration.gov.mv.
+Maldives Immigration has warned that third-party websites charge fees for this form — always submit directly through the official portal at no cost.
 You will receive a confirmation or QR code to present at immigration upon arrival.

 Step 3: Prepare Required Documentation